jakubjanak2004/messenger-repo/README.md

 ![Signup page Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%205.31.55%E2%80%AFPM.png)

-Signup page is used for creating new accounts, therefore not for accessing already created ones, login page is for that purpose.
+The signup page is used for creating new accounts, therefore not for accessing already created ones, the login page is for that purpose.

-In the signup page you have a form with 4 inputs.
+On the signup page, you have a form with 4 inputs.
 You need to fill all of them and they need to satisfy certain conditions.

-This are the individual inputs and their requirements:
+These are the individual inputs and their requirements:
-- Username can repeat, somethig you would like to be called in the network
+- Username can repeat, something you would like to be called in the network
-- email cannot repeat and the signup prcess will fail if it does
+- email cannot be repeated and the signup process will fail if it does
-- password has to be at least 8 characters long
+- the password has to be at least 8 characters long
-- password repeat and password has to be the same, checked by the JS and server side logic
+- password repeat and password has to be the same, checked by the JS and server-side logic

 ![Passwords check Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%206.04.13%E2%80%AFPM.png)

-Password are always asynchronously checked against each other and when are not the same the input label changes background to red.
+Passwords are always asynchronously checked against each other and when are not the same the input label changes background to red.

-When you create an account you are immediatelly redirected to the Chats page.
+When you create an account you are immediately redirected to the Chats page.

 If there is an error with the signup process you will be warned with error messages just below the form.

 ![Signup Error Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%206.04.30%E2%80%AFPM.png)

-Above is a immage of the signup form not being successfull as the user with the signup email already exists.
+Above is an image of the signup form not being successful as the user with the signup email already exists.

-This is a common issue and is not checked by the asynchronous javascript, because user has to know if he/she used that email already.
+This is a common issue and is not checked by the asynchronous javascript, because a user has to know if he/she used that email already.

 ## Login Page

 ![Login page Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%205.31.48%E2%80%AFPM.png)

-If you created an account thrue the signup page in the past and wanna access it, you can do that thrue the login page.
+If you created an account through the signup page in the past and wanna access it, you can do that through the login page.
 Logging has to be done when the session expires and therefore needs to be reset.

 Here is a list of inputs with their criteria: